 - Your placenta is calcifying (they may say “getting tired”).

-- The placenta peels away from the uterus’ inner wall before delivery — either partially or completely (placental abruption).
+- The placenta peels away from the uterus’s inner wall before delivery — either partially or completely (placental abruption).

 - You have a medical condition that might put you or your baby at risk, such as high blood pressure or diabetes.

-Can I Wait for Labor To Begin Naturally?
+Can You Wait for Labor To Begin Naturally?

-You usually have up to two weeks after your due date, and in some cases, only one week before you are scheduled to be induced (read 12 ways to induce labor naturally).6,7 The longer your pregnancy continues, the larger your baby is likely to be — which medical staff is afraid might complicate a vaginal delivery.7 In other cases, aging of the placenta might compromise a baby’s ability to thrive in the womb.
+You usually have up to two weeks after your due date, and in some cases, only one week before you are scheduled to be induced.6,7 The longer your pregnancy continues, the larger your baby is likely to become, which may increase the likelihood of complications during vaginal delivery.7 In other cases, aging of the placenta might compromise a baby’s ability to thrive in the womb.
 An overdue baby is also more likely to inhale fecal waste (meconium) during childbirth, which can cause breathing problems or a lung infection after birth.7

-Studies are showing that babies who are even slightly premature have more problems at birth and beyond.1 There are no proven health benefits of forcing your baby from the womb before they have had enough time to develop properly.1 In the last few days before the birth of your baby, the final layers of fat are placed, and the lungs receive the finishing touches even as you are going through labor.6 All this will help baby be comfortable in a change of environment.
+Studies are showing that babies who are even slightly premature have more problems at birth and beyond.1 Elective early delivery without a medical reason may increase risks for some babies.1 In the last few days before the birth of your little one, the final layers of fat are placed, and the lungs receive the finishing touches even as you are going through labor.6 All this will help your newborn adjust more comfortably in a change of environment.
 If you are a first-time mother, your baby will likely be ready to be born eight days after your estimated due date.

 2. Your Baby May Experience Heart Decelerations